 To provide a capacity development opportunity for the IODE and IAMSLIC Communities

 AquaDocs is funded and managed by the UNESCO/IOC InternationaI Oceanographic Data and Information Exchange (IODE) and the International Association of Aquatic and Marine Science Libraries and Information Centers (IAMSLIC) with support from the FAO Aquatic Sciences and Fisheries Abstracts.
 It is hosted by Atmire using the Open Repository software.

-AquaDocs is operated by Project Managers with guidance from a Steering Group that reports to the IODE Committee and IAMSLIC Executive Board.
-Steering Group members include Project Managers, IODE IT Advisor, Invited Experts from the IODE and IAMSLIC communities, and representatives from the IODE Secretariat and IAMSLIC Executive Board.
+AquaDocs is managed by Co-Project Managers and an Editorial Review Team who are guided by a Steering Group that reports to the IODE Committee and IAMSLIC Executive Board.
+Steering Group members include Co-Chairs, Project Managers, IODE IT Advisor, Invited Experts from the IODE and IAMSLIC Communities, and representatives from the IODE Secretariat and IAMSLIC Executive Board.

 For questions or feedback about AquaDocs, please contact: email@example.com